taniarascia/laconia/README.md

 Laconia is a personal project created by Tania Rascia to learn the fundamentals of programming and modern web development from scratch.
 The main goals of the project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, modern development practices, and how to tie it all together to make a functional web app.

 Laconia runs on PHP 7.2 and MySQL.
-It uses composer to autoload classes and  configuration and utility files, as well as future tests through PHPUnit.
-Node is used to compile Sass to CSS via npm scripts.
+It uses Composer to autoload classes and  configuration and utility files, as well as future tests through PHPUnit.
+Node.js is used to compile Sass to CSS via npm scripts.
+The CSS framework is [Primitive](https://taniarascia.github.io/primitive), which doesn't count as a framework because I made it from scratch as well.

 Please feel free to fork, use, comment, critique, suggest, improve or help in any way.